 I’m not a guitar historian, so this may all be apocryphal, but it is my understanding that by 1958, Fender’s Telecaster and Stratocaster guitars were already pretty popular.
-In order to hedge their bets in case that whole “rock ‘n’ roll” fad petered out, they designed a guitar to attract musicians from other genres.
+In order to hedge their bets in case that whole “rock ‘n’ roll” fad petered out, they wanted to market guitars toward musicians from other genres.
 They made one with an offset waist that was supposedly more comfortable to play when seated, developed unique pickups and pickup-switching electronics, and took a pass at a tremolo system with some extra bells and whistles.
 The resulting guitar was called the Jazzmaster.

 It didn’t take off with jazz musicians.
 It got some traction with surf rockers, but never sold like Strats or Teles, and the model was discontinued in 1980.
 They were still nice guitars though, and without the cachet of the more popular models, were available relatively cheaply.
 While there were a few people closely associated with Jazzmasters in the interim (Elvis Costello, Thurston Moore, Robert Smith played a modified one for a while…) they had a significant resurgence with indie music.
 J Mascis may have had a lot to do with it, but it seemed like out of nowhere they were popular again, to the point where Fender re-introduced them and now offers them at every price point and trim level.

 I’m old, and I don’t really know what emo is, aside from once listening to Fall Out Boy for 12 long seconds.
 But in the same way that Leo Fender took a random swing at jazz, I called this guitar an Emomaster.
 Jazzmasters may actually be more closely associated with shoegaze or something, but “Shoegazemaster” looks like one of those German words that is created by removing all the spaces from a complete sentence, and it wouldn’t fit on the headstock anyway.

 In reality, I don’t think this has anything to do with emo, but as with most of my decisions, it sounded good at the time.